ucphhpc/migrid-user-docs/docs/sections/sif/networkdrive/webdavs/windows.rst

 As long as you are online you can use the files there just like your local files.
 When you are done working on the data, you can right-click the mapped drive and select *Disconnect* to close the mapping.

-Netxt time you start your computer you can easily access the project data again using the saved mapped drive from the same **Computer** location.
+Next time you start your computer you can easily access the project data again using the saved mapped drive from the same **Computer** location.
 Importantly you need to always log in first and provide your two-factor token on the SIF web page before you can access the mapped drive.

 It is also possible to make the remote content available as a so-called network location by filling in the server URL from above directly in the *Folder* field of the **Add network location** wizard.